robprob/cs50x-2025/week5/speller/README.md

 ## Performance Results Table

 Program performance was measured in seconds using the CPU time implementation provided by the Harvard staff.
-When run time was inconsistent, median time was taken from ~10 tests.
+When time was inconsistent, median time was taken from ~10 tests.
 Efficiency calculated as: **(Harvard Program Time) / (This Program Time)**.

 | Test Case | Length (lines) | Pages (estimate) | This Program Time | Harvard Staff Solution Time | Efficiency Difference |